 As of 1st July 2014, each Aged Care Facility in Australia is required to set the price of the rooms in their own facility, categorised by the size and features of each type of room that they offer.
 Each room type has a different Maximum Accommodation Payment value.

-Download here: 180104_Pricing Key Features Statement – Margery Cole -Yallambee
+Download here: Pricing Key Features Statement – Margery Cole -Yallambe

 View online here